icon-community/ice-substrate/contracts/staking_rewards/README.md

 ### Refund

 Refund is the endpoint that the ```owner``` of the contract can call in order to make withdrawals from the contract.
-Be mindful that he can withdraw as much as it likes but it is meant to be used to handle the cases where the owner accidentally sends more tokens (that will be claimed by the users as reward interest) than he intended.
+Be mindful that he can withdraw as much as it likes, but it is meant to be used to handle the cases where the owner accidentally sends more tokens (that will be claimed by the users as reward interest) than he intended.